 Subverted in The Most Popular Book in the World, a Twilight parody.
 The author killed off certain characters whose counterparts in Twilight do not die (including Candy and Hector 2.0) because she found it unrealistic in the original books that vicious battles are fought against the Volturi and yet no one on the heroes' side is killed.

 Pick a pulp novel hero.
-Any pulp novel hero from the 1930s whether it be Conan, Kull, Solomon Kane, John Carter of Mars, or Tarzan.
+Any pulp novel hero from the 1930s whether it be Conan, Kull, Solomon Kane, John Carter of Mars, Tarzan, or especially, Doc Savage.
 They will be far superior to any other human (even those of their own group), irresistibly attractive to females, and the best warrior that ever lived, requiring dozens of other warriors to even stand a chance; and usually a brilliant intellectual.
 Some writers knew this might be boring so they toned down one of these aspects or got rid of it all together.
 Other times they were able to make the rest of the story interesting enough that it didn't matter.

 John Carter, at least, is occasionally shown as having some doubts about his ability to get out of his latest scrap... though to return to the "invincible" theme, often he's not actually worried about losing, he's just concerned that he may not be able to win fast enough to prevent some other event that's happening at the same time (often, Dejah Thoris being kidnapped).
 If it's less than 90% of the way through the book, he probably won't win fast enough.